chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

     ...     "of rules, which is not in general robust to natural language variation. " ...
-"The machine-learning paradigm calls instead for using statistical inference " ...     "to automatically learn such rules through the analysis of large corpora " ...     "of typical real-world examples.")
+"The machine-learning paradigm calls instead for using statistical inference " ...     "to automatically learn such rules through the analysis of large corpora " ...     "of typical real-world examples."
+    ... )

 **Note:** In almost all cases, textacy (as well as spaCy) expects to be working with unicode text data.
 Throughout the code, this is indicated as ``str``